 "Our BIG day went off without a hitch thanks in large part to your efforts and thoughtfulness.
 We have received so many compliments about the garden and how our guests enjoyed walking through and getting lost in the maze.
 Our family and friends were comfortable and relaxed to simply enjoy themselves and experience The Path Of Life.
 We can't imagine spending the day any other way.
 We'll be back soon...
 Many thanks and warm wishes to you and yours." ~Tami & Mindy

-In July of each year, the One Drum Festival is held in the Path of Life Garden!
-This full day celebration aims to bring together drummers from many different traditions and all ability levels.
-The event features workshops with professional artists, an evening concert, and community drum circles.
+In July of 2014 the One Drum Festival was held in the Path of Life Garden!
+This full day celebration would bring together drummers from many different traditions and all ability levels.
+The event featured workshops with professional artists, an evening concert, and community drum circles.

 Drumming is our oldest musical tradition and rhythm is found throughout all aspects of our lives.
 Exploring this deep history, the One Drum Festival provides participants the opportunity to learn about world drumming traditions from Brazil, Japan and the Middle East.
 In addition, there are drum circle facilitators throughout the day, and Vermont’s largest drum circle will be held at night after the concert.
 Food and craft vendors also attend, so come on out for a family day in the park filled with drums, dancing and lots of fun!
 Visit the One Drum Festival website to learn more !